-Based on Education Code, colleges should also conclude that regular and effective contact is an academic and professional matter under the purview of the academic senate.
-Therefore, given the limited degree of official definition for regular and effective contact, any local definitions or policies created at colleges regarding this concept should be made by faculty practitioners who are familiar with the federal, accreditation, and state requirements and who are able to accurately convey what is possible in an online course in terms of interaction with students.
-Any local definitions and requirements for regular and effective contact should be included in the college's distance education addendum in order to assure that they are consistent with local needs and resources.
-For example, for many years, some course management systems did not include the ability to thread discussion posts, so requiring students to post responses to classmates was technologically almost impossible.
+So, given the limited amount of definition, how do faculty know what regular and effective contact is and whether or not there is enough of it in their classes?
+It is essential that any definitions or policies created at colleges around the question of regular and effective contact be made by faculty practitioners who are familiar with the federal, accreditation, and state requirements and who are able to accurately convey what is possible in an online course in terms of interaction with students, and that those definitions and requirements for regular and effective contact be included in the course's distance education addendum.
+For example, for many years, some course management systems (CMS) did not include the ability to thread discussion posts, so requiring students to post responses to classmates was technologically almost impossible.